 Any citizen who is interested in reviewing the budget may contact the Finance Department at City Hall.
 Copies of the budget are also available for review at the public Library.
 The actual budget document contains extensive line details and is about an inch thick.

-There are four significant steps in a budget process:
+These are some significant steps in a budget process:

 - In April and May, the Budget Committee deliberates on the Proposed Budget.

 - June 3, 2014 – The Adopted Budget.
-The City Council reviews and considers the Approved Budget, deliberates and, where they determine appropriate, makes further adjustments which are embodied into the Adopted Budget.
+The City Council reviewed and considered the Approved Budget, deliberated and, where they determine appropriate, makes further adjustments which are embodied into the Adopted Budget.

-- July 1 – Implementation of the FY 2014-15 budget.
+- July 1 – Implementation of the FY 2014-15 Budget - adopted by the City Council on June 3, 2014.
 The services and projects within the Adopted Budget are implemented.

 The City has received the Distinguished Budget Presentation Award from the Government Finance Officers Association (GFOA) for many years for its budget documents.
 Links to our more recent budget documents are shown below.